 I wouldn’t recommend putting shepherd’s pie in the freezer, as it doesn’t freeze well.
 But you can definitely save your leftovers in the refrigerator!
 Just store in an airtight tupperware container in the fridge.
 They’ll keep for about 3-4 days.

-You’ll find the full vegan lentil shepherd’s pie recipe at the bottom of this post.
+You’ll find the full lentil shepherd’s pie recipe at the bottom of this post.
 Enjoy!

 Looking for more comforting dinner recipes?
 Check these out:

 - Vegan Stuffed Sweet Potatoes with Black Beans